comp500/cs-docs-mkdocs/docs/wikibook.md

 ### Q11 - Count the number of moves a player makes / Save a high score.

-Complicated to code, as it may require multiple functions to code, which is what I have done.
-I've probably gone way too overboard with what is being asked, but you never know what they might throw at you, so by coding something more difficult, it should make a question that may involve a part of this easier.
+Complicated to code, as it may require multiple functions, which is what I have done.
+I've probably gone way too overboard with what is being asked, but you never know what they might throw at you.
+By coding something more difficult, it should make a question that may involve a part of this easier.
 If this were to show up in the same format, you're looking at around 15 marks or so, because this is hefty.

 ??? example "Example Solution"